In a couple of days, I’ll be turning fifty. 50.

 Wow!
 Fifty.
 Here I am.

 “Armand just turned fifty!”
-Janine said.
+Janine announced.

 I had thought about turning fifty before, thought about it as a young man because I always felt like I was older than my age suggested.